 Units are offered in attending mode unless otherwise indicated (that is attendance is required at the campus identified).
 A unit identified as offered by distance, that is there is no requirement for attendance, is identified with a nominal enrolment campus.
 A unit offered to both attending students and by distance from the same campus is identified as having both modes of study.

-- Analyse problems in agriculture through considering multiple sources of information.
+- Analyse complex, real-world problems in agriculture through research and by synthesizing multiple sources of information.

-- Develop recommendations for real-world problems through consideration of relevant factors that affect agricultural production.
+- Develop recommendations for complex, real-world problems through consideration of relevant factors that affect agricultural production systems.